 The Group is committed to building an international education ecosystem, providing high quality and diversified comprehensive services, in order to meet the personalised needs of different customer groups at different stages.
-The Group plans to expand the overseas education consultation service centres from Zhengzhou, Henan Province to major cities in Mainland China and Hong Kong by means of mergers and acquisitions, cooperation, new establishments, etc., to cover more overseas study groups and families.
+The Group plans to expand the overseas education consultation service centres by means of mergers and acquisitions, cooperation, new establishments, etc., to cover more overseas study groups and families.
 The Group will continue provide application guidance based on students' needs and goals, conduct professional planning based on students' personal academic background, interests and experiences, and future employment directions, design and customise college application plans for applicants, and provide customers with comprehensive consulting services.